 MOVE is a happy result of IEEE Senior Member Mary Ellen Randall’s term as 2014-15 director of IEEE Region 3 (Southeastern United States).
 Motivated by the survivors’ desperate need for internet access and working cellphones following Hurricane Katrina and Superstorm Sandy, Randall led Region 3 members in developing a solution.

 MOVE stands for Mobile Outreach Vehicle.
-IEEE-USA sponsored the project, with initial funding for the IEEE Foundation.
+IEEE-USA sponsored the project, with initial funding from the IEEE Foundation.
 Donations cover operating costs.

 “Both Gregg Vaughn and Grayson Randall have been deeply involved with MOVE from the beginning,” says David Green.
 “Gregg served as technical lead, and he designed and supervised the implementation of the vehicle, including all its basic systems and its electronics.”

 One of Vaughn’s top priorities was to create a flexible design so the truck could be easily adapted to its other mission: educating both students and the adult public about how MOVE enables engineers and other technical professionals help out after a disaster.
-For example, Vaughn designed the vehicle’s interior with relay racks that can be removed and safely stored elsewhere, so there is room for displays, or other equipment.
-In addition, while in use during disaster relief, the roomy interior provides a place where tired IEEE volunteers can place their cots.
+For example, Vaughn designed the vehicle’s interior with relay racks that can be removed and safely stored elsewhere, so there’s room for displays or other equipment.
+In addition, during disaster relief deployments, the roomy interior provides a place where tired IEEE volunteers can place their cots.

-An IEEE Senior Member, Vaughn is a professor in UAB’s Electrical and Computer Engineering Department.
-He is currently IEEE Region 3 Director, and has been active in IEEE since his student days.
-In addition, Vaughn participates in licensure and registration, and assists with writing and evaluating electrical engineering examinations for Professional Engineering accreditation.
+An IEEE Senior Member, he is a professor in UAB’s Electrical and Computer Engineering Department.
+He’s currently IEEE Region 3 Director, and has been active in IEEE since his student days.
+In addition, he participates in licensure and registration, and assists with writing and evaluating electrical engineering examinations for Professional Engineering accreditation.